 As a final step, you'll need to prepare all the content and images that will go on your site.
 Think about the pages you want to have and prepare a document with all the text ready to go on each page.
 You can also write a few blog posts in advance, so potential clients can get to know your products or services, and get a glimpse into the behind-the-scenes process.

 Setting Up Your WordPress Business Site

 Once you’ve signed up for the hosting plan and have all the content and images, you can begin setting up your site.
 You’ll need to install WordPress, your theme, required plugins, and create your pages.
-Unless you have an Envato Hosted professional help you with that installation and setup.

 1. Installing WordPress

 Since we'll be creating the website with WordPress, the first step will be to install it onto your server.
 Log in to your cPanel with the username and password provided to you by your host.
 Next, find the Website Installers or One Click Installers section.
 Select WordPress and click Install.